 Is there a Difference Between Live Edge and Epoxy Tables?

 Yes.
-A river table is a wood epoxy table constructed from two slabs of live edge wood.
+A river table is an epoxy table constructed from two slabs of live edge wood.
 The slabs are sometimes the same slab because they’re so similar.

-The epoxy is poured down the center, and a color pigment is added.
+The epoxy is poured down the centre, adding a colour pigment.
 The epoxy hardens and fills the gap between the two slabs, making the epoxy look like a flowing river.

 On the other hand, an epoxy table is a live edge wood plank with epoxy resin poured on it and allowed to cure.
 Use high-quality resin to stop the resin from shrinking when curing.